mlrun/mlrun/docs/feature-store/sources-targets.md

 ## NoSql target

+The {py:meth}`~mlrun.datastore.NoSqlTarget` is a V3IO key-value based target.
+It is the default target for real-time data.
+It supports low latency data retrieval based on key access, making it ideal for online applications.

-The storey engine does not support features of type string with a value containing both quote (') and double-quote (").
+The combination of a NoSQL target with the storey engine does not support features of type string with a value containing both quote (') and double-quote (").